robin850/dojo-rails/README.md

 I want to thanks the [jquery-rails](http://github.com/rails/jquery-rails) project.
 It helps me to release this project!
 I also want to thanks the [Ruby on Rails team](http://github.com/rails/) and its contributors.
 Thanks guys!

+## License

+This project is released under the MIT license.
+See the `LICENSE` file for more information.